ekstdo/keyboard-color-combo/README.md

 You can combine **c**, **m**, **x** and **s** to make bigger shortcuts, for example `cx t 00ff00` would make the T-Key green if both ctrl **and** alt are pressed

-With all that information we can define a simple class:
+With all that information we can define a simple config:

 ```
 [standard]